Amund-Fremming/tero.mobile/tweaks.md

 - on every failure log the error from the result
 - make all services return technical error
 - remove all let keywords
+- Add possibility to log system log from fe

 # Bugs